wing5wong/artisan-whs-static/source/_news/2021-01-12_facing-the-future.md

 “It’s that juggle that everybody out there does.”

-Whanganui mayor Hamish Mcdouall hoped to complete two longterm writing projects, a screenplay and a young adult novel, at some point in 2021.
+Whanganui mayor Hamish McDouall hoped to complete two longterm writing projects, a screenplay and a young adult novel, at some point in 2021.

 “It’s hard to find time, but it would make me extremely happy if I managed to tick at least one of them off,” Mcdouall said.

-It would be a “di s ast er” if Whanganui went back into lockdown over the next 12 months, he said.
+It would be a “disaster” if Whanganui went back into lockdown over the next 12 months, he said.

 “The number one thing is to keep safe and make sure Covid-19 doesn’t get here.